What causes urban migration?

 Urban areas are defined as settlements with a population of 10,000 or more, and settlements with fewer than 10,000 inhabitants are defined as rural areas.

-See also Which is the No 1 country in the world?
+See also Which city is most costly in India?

 What is urban migration in geography?